moshix/BITNETServices/README.md

 6. start with "RELAY" and disconnect the terminal

+--

-shut it down remotely with the password you configured in the environment-specific variables.
+Shut it down remotely with the password you configured in the environment-specific variables.